-AMGA member medical groups and integrated delivery systems took unprecedented steps to ensure that they could properly respond to their patients during the COVID-19 public health crisis.
-AMGA members expanded their telehealth services to patients, often increasing from 10 telehealth visits per month to an average 2,000 telehealth visits per week.
-After more than a year of the pandemic, our members' patients have come to expect telehealth services as a standard of care delivered by their provider.
+AMGA member multispecialty medical groups and integrated systems of care took unprecedented steps to ensure that they could properly respond to their patients during the COVID-19 public health crisis.
+AMGA members expanded their telehealth services to patients, often increasing from 10 telehealth visits per month to an average of 2,000 telehealth visits per week.
+At the onset of the pandemic, policymakers waived certain Medicare requirements for telehealth for the duration of the public health emergency (PHE).
+After more than two years of the pandemic, our members' patients have come to expect telehealth services as a standard option for care delivered by their provider.
 Congress needs to ensure that this service remains available to all patients and that AMGA members can use the technology as part of their innovative delivery models, which promote patient convenience and safety.
-AMGA appreciates Congress' waiver of certain Medicare requirements during the public health emergency (PHE).
-Furthermore, we advocate for permanent telehealth services to ensure patients have access to care.